WeihengXia0123/RGBD-SLAM-tutorial/README.md

 cmake ..
 make
 ```
-- Steo3: run the code in /bin folder:
+- Step3: run the code in /bin folder:
-`.visualOdometry`
+  `./bin/visualOdometry`

 ## Code structure
 `/src` has the main source files.

 - `slamBase.cpp` has most self-defined functions to compute keyPoints and Descriptors, estimate Motion, join point clouds and so on.
 - `visualOdometry.cpp` implemented the VO.
 - `slamEnd.cpp` integrated the G2O library for optimization.